Scope and objectives

 Nomination agreements allow for a percentage of properties to be let directly.
 The circumstances where a direct let may take place are outlined in Appendix 1.

-Following verification, affordability and tenancy history checks, provisional offers will be made to the applicant with the highest priority within the banding authority except in exceptional circumstances as outlined in Appendix 3.
+Thrive Homes will allow nominees up to 72 hours to provide the relevant documents to support their application.
+Failure to do this, will result in the next nomination being sought.
+Following verification, affordability and tenancy history checks, provisional offers will be made to the applicant with the highest priority within the banding authority except in exceptional circumstances as outlined in appendix 3.

 Applicants can only receive one offer at any one time.
 Should they bid on more than one property in a cycle and be at the top of more than one shortlist, the applicant will be given a maximum of 24 hours to choose which property they would like to be offered.
 Thrive Homes can decide on behalf of the applicant if they cannot be contacted within the 24-hour timescale.